elz-ming/refridge/README.md

 2. Use the recipe generator to get meal suggestions based on available ingredients.
 3. Apply substitutions for missing ingredients as recommended by the AI.
 4. Keep your pantry organized and reduce waste effectively.

-## Contributing

-Contributions are welcome!
-If you’d like to contribute, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments